RashiSinha1810/sunking-got-cs/README.md

     - ✅ Content Validation:
         - year, battle_number, attacker_size, and defender_size should be numeric
-        - Fields like attacker_king, region, location must not be null
+        - Fields like attacker_king, region, location must not be null **Note**:
-- **Note**
     - When a new file is uploaded, previous data would be truncated and new data would be added.This is to achieve full data refresh.

 ## Deployment Plan
    -Push code to main.